IndoNLP/nusa-crowd/README.md

 #### My dataset is complicated, can you help me?

 Yes!
-Please join the hack-a-thon [Biomedical Discord Server](https://discord.gg/Cwf3nT3ajP) and ask for help.
+Please join the hack-a-thon [Slack Channel]() and ask for help.

 #### My dataset is too complicated, can I switch?